Woman denies money laundering as part of Rotorua drug ring

-A woman has denied her role laundering large amounts of cash over nearly four years derived from an alleged major methamphetamine drug ring in Rotorua and Auckland.
+A woman has denied laundering large amounts of cash over nearly four years derived from an alleged major methamphetamine drug ring in Rotorua and Auckland.

 The woman, Paula Aroha Tuleafoa, 44, from Auckland, appeared in the Rotorua District Court today and pleaded not guilty to two charges of depositing cash derived from proceeds of a serious offence.